 Where applicable and permitted by law, we may ask for your consent to collect, use and disclose your credit file information (including your credit score).
 This is a common practice in the Canadian insurance industry.
 To access your credit file information from credit reporting agencies, we will need to share limited personal information with them to identify you, such as your name, address and date of birth.

-At Co-operators, we may use your credit score to automatically generate a Co-operators credit band rating factor which is then used by our business areas as one of the risk factors involved in the assessment of risk of insurability associated with your application or policy.
+At Co-operators, we may use your credit score to automatically generate a Co-operators credit band rating factor which is then used by us in the assessment of risk of insurability associated with your application or policy.
 Typical items from a credit report that could affect a credit score include, but are not limited to, payment history, number of loans and credit cards, age of loans and credit cards, the presence of accounts that have been referred to collection agencies, and the presence of bankruptcies and foreclosures.
 For detailed information about which credit reporting agency we access, please contact us.

 - accurately determine the appropriate premium for the policy you have applied for